HewlettPackard/swarm-learning/docs/RunningSL.md

     Default: None

+-   ``--ssh-port <ssh port number>``

+    This parameter is optional.
+When it is not specified, connection to SPIRE Server happens via default port.
+This parameter is required when the SPIRE Server uses non-default ssh port.
+Swarm Network nodes uses this port to ssh connect SPIRE Server.

+    Default: 22

+-   ``--ssh-user <ssh user name>``

+    This parameter is also optional.
+When it is specified, connection to SPIRE Server happens via specified user.
+    Swarm Network nodes uses this user to ssh connect SPIRE Server.

 -   ``--spire-docker-name <docker container name>``

     The name of the docker container running the SPIRE Server.
 This is used to generate a join token, when ``-genJoinToken`` or ``--gen join-`` token  is specified.